syncfusion-content/xamarin-docs/Xamarin/TimelineView/Timeline-view.md

 ## Timeline view based on day, week, work week and month.

+You can achieve timeline day, timeline week, timeline work week and timeline month views with default value of `DaysCount`, by dynamically switching between day, week, work week and month views to timeline view with respective visible dates.

 >**NOTE**
-For other value of `DaysCount`, only timeline view visible dates will be displayed as mentioned days count on schedule view switching.
+For other value of `DaysCount`, only timeline view visible dates will be displayed as mentioned days count on dynamic view switching.

 ## Customized working hours

-You can customize [StartHour]() and [EndHour]() properties of Timeline view, to show only the required time duration for end users.
+You can customize [StartHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~StartHour.html) and [EndHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~EndHour.html) properties of Timeline view, to show only the required time duration for end users.
 You can also set `StartHour` and `EndHour` in double value which will be converted to time to show required time duration in minutes.
 Default value for `StartHour` and `EndHour` value is 0 to 24 to show all the time slots in Timeline View.

 {% tabs %}
 {% highlight xaml %}